Canadian Environmental Assessment Act, 2012: Purpose

-When does CEAA 2012 apply?
+Application

 CEAA 2012 applies to projects described in the RDPA, namely physical activities summarized therein.

 When the Canadian Environmental Assessment Agency (the Agency) is the responsible authority for a designated project that is described in the RDPA, upon acceptance of a project description, an analysis is undertaken by the Agency to decide if a federal environmental assessment is required.
 This step does not apply to designated projects regulated by the National Energy Board and the Canadian Nuclear Safety Commission for which conducting an environmental assessment is mandatory when such a project is designated.

 The Minister of the Environment may designate a project when carrying out of the project may cause adverse environmental effects, or that public concerns related to those effects warrant the designation.
 An environmental assessment under CEAA 2012 is required for each project designated by the Minister of the Environment.

 Administration

 Responsible authority

 A responsible authority ensures that an environmental assessment of a designated project is conducted in accordance with CEAA 2012, including ensuring the public is provided with an opportunity to participate in the environmental assessment.

 Under CEAA 2012, responsible authorities can be the Canadian Nuclear Safety Commission, the National Energy Board or the Agency.